serverless/blog/posts/2018-04-30-how-to-create-landing-page-with-serverless-components.md

 - Is insanely cheap
 - Has amazing support to boot

-Okay, lets get the component set up.
+Okay, let's get the component set up.

 In `serverless.yml` we need to define the components we are using under the `components` key.